Boshes/Rails-Depot/README.md

-# Ruby-Depot
+# Rails-Depot
-Ruby Depot application from the Agile Web Development with Rails Book.
+Ruby on Rails Depot application from the Agile Web Development with Rails Book.

 This repository aims to complete the implementation of the Depot project this book demonstrates.
+The final result is a clone of Amazon.